Configuring PingFederate Single Sign-On Integration with SAML

 - Open the downloaded SAML metadata file, and copy the URL located in the EntityDescriptor node>entityID attribute:

 - Then, log in to Acunetix 360, and from the main menu click Settings, then Single Sign-On.
 The Single Sign-On window is displayed.
-Select the SAML tab, and then paste the URL into the IdP Identifier field.
+Select SAML from the drop-down list and then paste the URL into the IdP Identifier field.

 - Next, copy the URL from the SingleSignOnService node>Location attribute field.